Mycology Reference Laboratory

 Introduction

-The laboratory provides a range of diagnostic tests for the detection of superficial and invasive fungal infections and advices on the diagnostic options and clinical management of patients in Denmark.
-The laboratory receives approximately 12-13.000 samples per year including both clinical samples and fungal cultures sent for species ID, EUCAST reference susceptibility testing and molecular characterisation.
-It is responsible for the national surveillance of fungaemia and azole resistance i A. fumigatus (established in 2003 and 2008, respectively) and perform in vitro testing of new antifungal compounds.
+The laboratory provides a comprehensive range of diagnostic services for the detection of superficial and invasive fungal infections and offer expert advice on diagnostic strategies and the clinical management of patients with fungal diseases in Denmark.
+The laboratory receives approximately 11.000 samples annually, including both clinical samples and fungal isolates submitted for species identification, EUCAST reference antifungal susceptibility testing and molecular characterisation.

 Analyses